-Risks — There is a small risk that the IUD will come out during your period.
+Risks — There is a small risk that the IUD will come out, sometimes during your period.
 You should check your IUD once per month, after your menstrual period, by finding the strings inside the vagina.
-If you cannot feel the strings, use a backup method (eg, condoms) until you can see a doctor or nurse to be sure the IUD is still there.
+If you cannot feel the strings, use a backup method (eg, condoms) until you can see a healthcare provider to be sure the IUD is still there.
 There is a very low risk of developing an infection after placement of the IUD, and of improper placement.

 Precautions — You should not use an IUD if you recently had a pelvic infection such as gonorrhea or chlamydia.
-If you have more than one sex partner, talk to your doctor or nurse about the risks and benefits of the IUD.
+If you have more than one sex partner, talk to your healthcare provider about the risks and benefits of the IUD.

 If you become pregnant while using an IUD, you need an ultrasound to be sure that the pregnancy is inside the uterus, rather than in the fallopian tube (called an ectopic pregnancy).
-The IUD should be removed when the pregnancy is discovered.
+The IUD should be removed, if possible, when the pregnancy is discovered.
 (See "Patient information: Ectopic (tubal) pregnancy (Beyond the Basics)".)

 BIRTH CONTROL IMPLANT

-A single-rod progestin implant, Implanon® or Nexplanon®, is available in the US and elsewhere.
-A doctor or nurse inserts a small device under the skin in the upper inner arm (picture 3).
+A single-rod progestin implant, Implanon or Nexplanon, is available in the United States and elsewhere.
+A healthcare provider inserts a small device under the skin in the upper inner arm (picture 3).
 It is highly effective for up to three years, and can be removed sooner if you want to become pregnant or are unhappy with this method.
 The pregnancy rate is less than 1 percent in the first year of use (table 2).

 The implant protects you from pregnancy within 24 hours of insertion.
 Irregular bleeding is the most bothersome side effect.
-You can become pregnant quickly after the implant is removed.
+Your ability to become pregnant returns quickly after the implant is removed.

 Sterilization is a procedure that permanently prevents a person from becoming pregnant or able to have children.
 Tubal ligation and vasectomy are the two most common sterilization procedures.
 Sterilization should be considered permanent, and should only be considered after a careful discussion of all available options with a healthcare provider.
 (See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient information: Vasectomy (Beyond the Basics)".)

-Essure® — Essure® is a method of tubal ligation that requires placement of a tiny coil mechanism into each of the fallopian tubes (picture 4).
-Over the following three-month period, the fallopian tissue around the coil grows into the coil, causing blockage of the fallopian tubes in most women.
-The woman is given local anesthesia (numbing medicine is injected into the cervix to prevent pain) before the coil is placed.
+Essure — Essure is a method of sterilization that requires placement of a tiny coil mechanism into each of the fallopian tubes (picture 4).
+It does not involve incisions in the abdomen.
+It is done by approaching the tubes through the vagina and cervix.
+The procedure can be done in the office using local anesthesia, and the recovery is quick.
+Over the following three-month period, the fallopian tube tissue around the coil grows into the coil, causing blockage of the tubes in most women.

 A backup method of contraception (eg, oral contraceptive or condom) is needed until testing confirms that the fallopian tubes are completed blocked; testing is usually done three months after coil placement.